NKSS9027/Biodiversity-loss-of-the-Brazilian-soy-market/README.md

 ## Data Availability and Reproducibility Framework
 <div align="justify">
-Due to the multi-terabyte size of the high-resolution geospatial and LCA datasets (spanning 2004–2022), the complete analytical infrastructure exceeds the standard storage limits of platforms like GitHub and Zenodo.
-To ensure open science, transparency, and computational reproducibility, we implemented a decoupled hybrid data-sharing architecture:
+Due to the multi-terabyte size of the high-resolution geospatial LCA and the corresponding datasets (spanning 2004–2022), the complete analytical infrastructure exceeds the standard storage limits of platforms like GitHub and Zenodo.
+To ensure open science, transparency, and computational reproducibility, we implemented a decoupled hybrid data-sharing architecture consisting of:

 Code Repository (GitHub): Serves as the central platform for methodological transparency, hosting all version-controlled R scripts, custom functions, documentation, and the complete RStudio project structure (.Rproj).